monsoonmaelstrom/book2/book2.md

 I stay against the wall, where I’ve been the entire time, unmoving, as people begin to filter out of the room.
 Liam scowls at anyone who looks like they’re going to try to approach me, which I appreciate.
 The last thing I want is to talk to any of these vultures that are about to start circling.

+### 28 - Chapter Name TBD

+I let the room empty before I even think about moving.
+By the end, the only people still in the room are Commander Selby, the visiting Commanders of the armies of the Allied Polities, my mother, and General Iverson.
+Commander Selby has made note of me as well, evidently drawing the logical conclusions.

+It’s about to be a new world for me.
+I’m the only person at the war college whose mother is an heir to one of the Allied Polities’ ruling bloodlines, and now everyone knows it.
+No more blending in.
+No more fitting in.
+No more pretending to be like everyone else.